Esri/arcgis-maps-sdk-java-samples/display_information/show-callout/README.md

 # Show callout

-Show a callout with the latitude and longitude of user-tapped points.
+Show a callout with the latitude and longitude of user-clicked points.

 ![Image of show callout](ShowCallout.png)